Sorting DynamoDB on a Changing Attribute

 You model a sort key around an attribute so you can query items in its order — then the attribute changes.
 A ticket's status, an order's state, a task's priority.
-Here's the catch DynamoDB throws: you cannot update a key attribute in place.
+DynamoDB's rule: you cannot update a key attribute in place.
 A primary key is immutable for the life of the item.
 Change a value that's part of the key and you're not editing an item — you're moving it, which DynamoDB makes you do explicitly.

 Can you change a DynamoDB sort key?